MCCTeam/Minecraft-Console-Client/MinecraftClient/config/README.md

 The AutoRespond bot allows you to automatically react on specific chat messages or server announcements.
 You can use either a string to detect in chat messages, or an advanced regular expression.
-For more information about how to define match rules, please refer to sample-matches.ini
+For more information about how to define match rules, please refer to `sample-matches.ini`

 Using the Auto Attack
 ------

-The AutoAttack bot allows you to automatically attack mobs around you (precisely within radius of 4 block).
+The AutoAttack bot allows you to automatically attack mobs around you within radius of 4 block.
 To use this bot, you will need to enable **Entity Handling** in the config file first.

 Using the Auto Fishing